 As part of this initiative, we also like to introduce the student to the student body and what the meal means to them by displaying a board in front of the International Line.
 On this board, we post a short paragraph in which the featured student is introduced , another about how the dish originated and another about what the dish means to the student.
 We also share the ingredients and a QR code to the recipe.
 This allows the Ouachita student body to see what is in the dish and potentially make it at home if they really like it.

-Since Ouachita has about 60 international students and third culture kids enrolled, this gives us plenty of recipes and new foods that we can try each month!
+Since Ouachita has about 60 international and third culture students enrolled, this gives us plenty of recipes and new foods that we can try each month!
 Our international students love to share this part of their lives with the Ouachita community and also experience the foods of their fellow international friends.

 Some of the dishes we have presented in the past have showcased such countries as Brazil, Honduras, Japan, Mexico, Russia, Singapore and South Africa, among others.
 This means we have displayed foods from east to west, spotlighting the rich diversity our campus has to offer.